 4.)
 An early adopter of random acts of kindness, Princess Diana took the hand of a man with AIDS in 1987.
 Her touching act helped change the widespread belief at the time that the disease could be transmitted by touch.

 5.)
 The 1999 novel Pay It Forward by Catherine Ryan Hyde, and subsequent movie of the same name brought significant attention to a particular form of random kindness.
-In this case, a kind act is done without expectation of payment other than to “pay it forward” to someone else down the line.
+In this case, a kind act is done without the expectation of payment other than to “pay it forward” to someone else down the line.

 Jokes about being kind